-Figure 28.
+Figure 29.
 Sites such as D08 Mayfield Creek are well-suited to snag sampling with their sandy/silty substrate and abundance submerged large woody debris.

 - 2. Two people are needed to collect the sample.
 Place the 243 μm mesh bag (D-frame net) around the end of the snag with the net opening facing upstream so invertebrates will not escape. - a.
 If there is slow- or no flow at the sampling location, try to angle the net toward the water surface to prevent macroinvertebrates from swimming away. - 3.
 The second person should quickly saw or lop the snag near the end of the sampling net (near the mouth of the D-frame net). - 4.
 Remove the snag section covered by the net by sawing with the bow saw or breaking the snag at the end of the net. - a.
 If you are unable to remove the snag or need to leave it in the stream for other sampling, you may scrub into the net without breaking off the piece as long as the stream flows into the net to collect any organisms that are brushed off the snag.
 This step requires flow to be present at the sampling location so organisms are not lost from the net. - 5.
-Fill 3 or 5 gallon bucket $\frac{1}{4}$ $\frac{1}{2}$ full with native water. - 6.
+Fill 3 or 5 gallon bucket 1⁄4 1⁄2 full with native water. - 6.
 Remove snag from net and place in the bucket of stream water. - 7.
 Invert net (turn it inside-out) into the bucket of water.
 Swirl net around in bucket water to remove all material from the net.
-Use your hands to brush material from the net into the bucket. - 8.
-Use the 500 mL wash bottle filled with native water to rinse any residual organic matter or insects from the net.
-Check for organisms clinging to the sides of the net or in the seams. - e م - 9.
-Brush insects off snag surface using the nylon kitchen brush. - a.
-Rinse snag surface into bucket using the 500 mL wash bottle. - b.
-Measure length and width of snag and record in the mobile app. - c.
-Visually inspect snag and remove any remaining insects using flexible forceps or disposable pipet. - 10.
-All sample material should now be in the 3 or 5 gallon bucket. - 11.
-Fill out the mobile app with location, date, and type of samples.
+Use your hands to brush material from the net into the bucket.

+- 8. Use the 500 mL wash bottle filled with native water to rinse any residual organic matter or insects from the net.
+Check for organisms clinging to the sides of the net or in the seams. - 9.
+Brush insects off snag surface using the nylon kitchen brush.